Lou-Hines/Covid_Wastewater_and_Schools/README.md

 ## Next Steps

 In the future, we plan to expand our analysis by including more variables and using more complex models.
-We also plan to apply our methods to other types of data, such as labor statistics (remote vs. in-person), population flux during 2020-2021, public transportation and restaurant usage, to get a more complete picture of the virus spread, especially after the Omicron wave.
+We also plan to apply our methods to other types of data, such as labor statistics (remote vs. in-person), population flux during 2020-2021, public transportation and restaurant usage, etc. to get a more complete picture of the virus spread, especially after the Omicron wave.

 ## Repository Navigation